 OK, after my blog post yesterday on how to make crepes, I can’t wait to share one of my most favorite ways to serve them.
-So here it goes.
+So here it goes: Crepes with ricotta cheese filling and honey-roasted pears.
 I want to warn you right away, this post has some of my worst photography, and the resulting crepes with ricotta cheese look much more appetizing in real life than on some of these photos.
 This easy dessert literally takes minutes to make (provided that you already made a stack of crepes in advance, like me, I always have them handy), and people would assume that you slaved over this for hours.
-I’ve also been told after serving this that I must be quite proficient in French cuisine.
-Not really, I just like to keep my stash of crepes close by.

 And again, most of the photos in this post do not do the justice to this crepe recipe, I just didn’t have the right light and didn’t have time to take a better looking photo.
-In real life, this will look quite sophisticated on a plate, especially given its utter simplicity:
+In real life, these Crepes with ricotta cheese filling and honey-roasted pears will look quite sophisticated on a plate.

 Photos to illustrate some of the steps: